Ckopei/Unit-4-Game/README.md

 # Crystal Game

-For this project i built a number guessing game.
+For this project I built a number guessing game.
 Here's how the app works:

 * There will be four crystals displayed as buttons on the page.